metrorailings/OwlBlog/content/posts/week-2-supercontest-picks-1.md

 So that tells me Russell Wilson's numbers will normalize downward as he faces better defensive coverage units.
 It could happen as early as this week, given the Patriots feature arguably the best secondary in the league.
 So Wilson and his offense won't have as fun a time here.

 On defense, the Seahawks are pretty much in the same predicament as the Dolphins of last week in that New England's presenting a completely revamped offense.
 Without enough tape on their new offensive schemes, the Seahawks will be drafting a game plan based partly on speculation.
 Josh McDaniels will have plenty of opportunities to surprise them with tricks and gimmicks.

+**_Postmortem:_** Never underestimate the emotions driving the Seahawks whenever they face teams they hold grudges against.
+On top of that, Russell Wilson had some spectacular throws leading to multiple scores.
+If Wilson wasn't the favorite last week to win the MVP award, he is now.

+What surprised me the most here may have been the Patriots' reluctance to feature Cam Newton or incorporate some creative rushing plays.
+Newton made his mark here playing as a conventional pocket passer.
+Cam did well enough though, especially considering that New England didn't have much depth among its skill players following the unexpected absence of James White.